 Is the Core Program a bachelor's degree program?

-The Core Program is two-year curriculum in which you will fulfill general education requirements and explore your major options.
-After you have successfully completed the Core Program at the end of sophomore year, you will continue as a junior in one of NYU’s degree-granting schools or programs, where you will earn a bachelor’s degree.
+The Core Program is two-year curriculum featuring interdisciplinary, interconnected courses in the global great works.
+Through your Core Program courses and elective courses, you will explore your major options and fulfill NYU graduation requirements in one innovative academic program.
+After you have successfully completed the Core Program at the end of sophomore year, you will continue as a junior in one of NYU’s degree-granting schools or programs, where you will earn a bachelor’s degree in your senior year.

 What happens at the end of my sophomore year?